 This course will address concepts and theories important to nursing leadership and management.
 Organizational behavior, leadership theories, and complexity science will be emphasized.

-P: Must be admitted to MSN program
+P: Must be admitted to MSN program or Nursing Leadership and Management certificate program Fall Odd.

 NURSING 745.
 Health Economics and Policy.
 3 Credits.